Despair and dread grip Syrian refugees on election’s eve

 One man, who asked his name not be published because he was not cleared to speak to media, said only those who wanted to vote were doing so.
 "No one is intimidating anyone.
 If someone wanted to arrest someone, they would have done it before."

-Assem Qanso, a politician with the Baath Party in Lebanon, said it had not organised any formal campaign, but individuals including him were helping refugees travel to Beirut to vote at the embassy.
+Assem Qanso, a politician with the Baath Party in Lebanon, said it had not organized any formal campaign, but individuals including him were helping refugees travel to Beirut to vote at the embassy.

 Such efforts demonstrate the influence Syria continues to wield in Lebanon.